org::puremvc::perl5::patterns::command::SimpleCommand

 Fulfill the use-case initiated by the given notification.

-pattern, an application use-case typically begins with some user action, which results in a notification being broadcast, which is handled by business logic in the execute
+In the Command pattern, an application use-case typically begins with some user action, which results in a notification being broadcast, which is handled by business logic in the execute method of a Command.

 Inside this method, Proxy, Mediator registration, retrieval, removal is achieved to insure business logic linked to the notification.